hujhax/austin-improv-wiki/Troupes/Buckets of Buckets.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[The Hideout Theatre]]:<blockquote><p>Buckets of Buckets is the newest [[Gnap!
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Buckets of Buckets is the newest [[Gnap!
 Theater Projects]] house improv troupe.</p>

 <p>Buckets takes suggestions for a town name and what that town is known for, and uses those to improvise a show following multiple threads featuring absurd and quirky characters in the fictional city.</p>

 <p>The pace builds and the show hits a climax as story lines collide.</p></blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[The Hideout Theatre]]:<blockquote><p>Buckets of Buckets does a broadened version of the "Close Quarters" format, loosely based on the television series "League of Gentlemen."</p>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Buckets of Buckets does a broadened version of the "Close Quarters" format, loosely based on the television series "League of Gentlemen."</p>

 <p>A fictional city is created, where there is a central focus on an event or location.</p>